raseels-repos/golang-saas-starter-kit/README.md

 To see screen captures of the web app and auto-generated API documentation, check out this Google Slides deck: https://docs.google.com/presentation/d/1WGYqMZ-YUOaNxlZBfU4srpN8i86MU0ppWWSBb3pkejM/edit#slide=id.p

+There is also a trimmed down version of this project for launching basic websites. [geeks-accelerator/oss/website-starter-kit](https://gitlab.com/geeks-accelerator/oss/website-starter-kit)

 *You are welcome to add comments to the Google Slides.*